 - 170(b)(1)(A)(vi) – Organization which receives a substantial part of its support from a governmental unit or the general public.

-Organizations that normally receives no more than one-third of its support from gross investment income and unrelated business income and at the same time more than one-third of its support from contributions, fees, and gross receipts related to exempt purposes.
+Organizations that normally receive no more than one-third of its support from gross investment income and unrelated business income and at the same time more than one-third of its support from contributions, fees, and gross receipts related to exempt purposes.

 Even if you are eligible to apply, your grant application to the Verizon Foundation for consideration should abide by the following guidelines:

 - At least 85% of the total grant funds must be composed of direct costs (costs that are directly attributable to the project.)
 Accordingly, indirect (or “overhead”) costs should be no more than 15% of the total grant funds.
 Grants with indirect costs greater than 15% will require a business justification to be considered for funding.

 - Grants with IT-infrastructure related purchases, such as computer hardware, software, data or networks, should total no more than 20 percent of the grant’s total direct costs should provide an explanation detailing the use of the IT assets and whether cellular connectivity is involved.

 For education grants, Verizon Foundation funding is intended to support, among other things, projects that promote digital skills development for students and teachers in grades K-12.
 This includes, for example, summer or afterschool programs in Science, Technology, Engineering and Math (“STEM”), including, for example, summer or after school programs, teacher training, and research on improving learning in STEM areas through use of technology.
 However, public, charter, and private K-12 schools, as well as libraries, may not use Foundation grant funding to purchase technology hardware (computers, netbooks, laptops, routers), devices (tablets, phones), data or Internet service and access, unless approved by Verizon compliance.

 Verizon and the Verizon Foundation may refuse funding for any of the following: